The Restoration of All: Universalism in Early Christianity (part 3)

 The Second-Century Apologists

-After the so-called ‘Apostolic Fathers,’ most of the surviving Christian writings of the second century come from a group of apologists, including Justin Martyr, Theophilus of Antioch, Irenaeus of Lyons, Tertullian of Carthage, and others.
-These apologists came from mostly philosophical backgrounds, and were strongly influenced by the Platonist worldview of their day, especially in their concept of God.
-[1] These writers combated many views that they considered to be heresies (e.g., Gnosticism, Docetism, modalism) and in turn strongly influenced the developing ‘proto-orthodox’ Christianity.
+After the ‘Apostolic Fathers,’ most of the surviving Christian writings of the second century come from a group of apologists, including Justin Martyr, Theophilus of Antioch, Irenaeus of Lyons, Tertullian of Carthage, and others.
+These apologists used Scripture and philosophy to refute ‘pagan,’ Jewish, and ‘gnostic’ (e.g., Valentinian, Marcionite) views, along with other Christian views that they considered heretical (e.g., modalism).
+They strongly influenced the development of proto-orthodox Christianity as it defined itself in contrast to these other positions.

 ‘Mathetes’

-The anonymous author of the Epistle to Diognetus, conventionally known as ‘Mathetes’ due to his self-designation as a “student [mathētēs] of the apostles” (Diog.
-11.1), has been variously dated between ca. AD 130 and the end of the second century.
-Mathetes believed that the soul is inherently immortal, in line with the Greek philosophical speculations of his day (Diog.
-6.8).
-However, he also believed that the wicked would be punished by “the real death,” namely, “the aiōnios fire that will punish... until the telos” (10.7).
-Based on this, Mathetes may have been either an annihilationist or a universalist, depending on whether he believed the telos would involve final destruction or salvation.
-If he was a universalist, it’s no surprise that he didn’t emphasize this belief, given the pastoral context of the letter.
+The anonymous author of the Epistle to Diognetus, known as ‘Mathetes’ due to his self-designation as a “student [mathētēs] of the apostles” (Ep Diog 11.1), has been variously dated between ca. AD 130 and the end of the second century.
+Mathetes believed that the soul is inherently immortal, in line with the Greek philosophical speculations of his day (Ep Diog 6.8).
+However, he also believed that the wicked would be punished by “the real death,” namely, “the aeonian fire that will punish to the end [mechri telous]” (10.7).
+If mechri telous is an idiom referring to something unending, which is possible, then Mathetes may have been an infernalist.
+If, like later universalists and arguably Paul, he believed that the telos would involve the universal restoration – or the annihilation of unbelievers – he may have been a universalist or an annihilationist.

 Justin Martyr

-Justin Martyr was a former Platonist who converted to Christianity in the mid-2nd century, and was martyred for his beliefs in ca. AD 165.
-Justin believed that the soul isn’t inherently immortal, but if a soul is pious, it will “never die” (Dialogue with Trypho 5-6).
+Justin Martyr was a Middle Platonist philosopher who converted to Christianity in the mid-2nd century, and was martyred for his beliefs in ca. AD 165.
+After his conversion, Justin rejected the Platonist view that the soul is immortal, but held that if a soul is pious, it will “never die” (Dialogue with Trypho 5–6).
 A person will only receive immortality if they petition God and are found worthy of him (1 Apology 10; 13; 21; 39; 42).
-Upon death, the soul of a person does not go directly to heaven (Dial.
-80), but it does go to an intermediate state where it’s either blessed or punished (1 Apol.
-18; 20; Dial.
-5).
-The devil and his angels, along with sinners, will “be destroyed... and be no more” (Dial.
-45).
-Yet before this destruction, the wicked will retain sensation aiōnios and be punished for more than a thousand years (1 Apol.
-8; 18; 28; 52; Dial.
-45).
+Upon death, the soul of a person does not go directly to heaven (Dial 80), but it does go to an intermediate state where it’s either blessed or punished (1 Apol 18; 20; Dial 5).
+The devil and his angels, along with sinners, will “be destroyed... and be no more” (Dial 45).
+Yet before this destruction, the wicked will retain sensation and suffer aeonian punishment for more than a thousand years (1 Apol 8; 18; 28; 52; Dial 45).
+Justin’s idea of the ultimate fate of unbelievers is not entirely developed, but his view appears to be that the wicked will be tormented for long aeon(s) and then annihilated.

 Tatian of Adiabene